emma-schmidt/DATA310/project2.md

 global_step     35960.000000
 ```

+#### ROC Plot:

 ![image](https://user-images.githubusercontent.com/78189165/112537781-764f3000-8d85-11eb-80f5-ff5e90c00f4c.png)

+#### Predicted Probabilities Plot:

 ![image](https://user-images.githubusercontent.com/78189165/112537741-6c2d3180-8d85-11eb-9602-9ec4a26fe2b0.png)

 ## Model 4 - Gradient Boosting Model

 For this model, I trained a gradient boosting model using decision trees with the tensorflow estimator.
 Below are the results for each wealth bin.
+As with the other models, it does a much better job of predicting very high and very low wealth, and a pretty bad job of predicting more middle wealth levels.
+Wealth 1 is an interesing (and suspicious) category for this one - it appears to have 100% accuracy.
+I can't find an issue with the code, but I'm also not convinced that is right so we should be cautious of that particular result.

 ### Wealth 1: